luminaxster/swe432-heroku-react/README.md

 ```

 #### Aplication Error Troubleshooting
-If you see a `H10` in your Heroku logs or an `Application Error` on your web app.
-Similarly, you will see a log line like this after pushing your changes via terminal:
+If you see an `Application Error` on your web app, a `H10` in your Heroku logs, or line like this after pushing your changes via terminal:
 ```ShellSession
  sh: 1: react-scripts: not found
 ```